Hyejin-Claire-Lee/ARSPA/README.md

   ```
 **4. generate zkSNARK proof**
 - The main zokrates programs are in folders: depth7 ($2^7$ users), depth10 ($2^{10}$ users), depth13 ($2^{13}$ users), and depth17 ($2^{17}$ users).
-- In each folder, there are 13 programs correspond to the number of candidates (from 1 candidate to 13 candidates each reviewer).
+- In each folder, there are 13 programs corresponding to the number of candidates (from 1 candidate to 13 candidates each reviewer).
-- For example, to generate a proof a system of $2^{17}$ users and each users review 13 candidates, we can use /arspa/depth17/c13/c13_d17.zok:
+- For example, to generate a proof for a system of $2^{17}$ users and each user reviews 13 candidates, we can use /arspa/depth17/c13/c13_d17.zok:
   ```
   zokrates compile -i c13_d17.zok zokrates setup -s gm17